sfwolfphys/sfwolfphys.github.io/blog.md

 layout: home
 ---

-Here are some of my sporadic and half-baked thoughts about physics, education, or other topics.
+This will serve as a place for all of my self-published public writings for fun or otherwise.